464venkatsai/portfolio/README.md

 4. Right click and open with live server
 Run the app in the development mode.
 Open **`http://localhost:3000`** to view it in the browser.
 The page will reload if you make edits.
+If this project helps show your gratidude by staring repository.

 ## 🎉 Closing Remarks
 Thank you for taking the time to explore my portfolio!
 I hope you find my projects informative and inspiring.
 I am always open to feedback, collaboration opportunities, or just a friendly chat about data science.